 Drawing students work with a variety of tools, media and subject matter.
 Beginning classes

-In second semester drawing, the human form is studied through the dimensions of gesture, line, mass, color, texture, proportion, composition and media.
+In second-semester drawing, the human form is studied through the dimensions of gesture, line, mass, color, texture, proportion, composition and media.
 In addition, a variety of drawing concepts and attitudes are explored.
-Advanced level work allows for further examination of drawing ideas emphasizing cultivation of personal expression and individual style.
+Advanced-level work allows for further examination of drawing ideas emphasizing cultivation of personal expression and individual style.

-Students of drawing are encouraged to develop the ability to translate creative concepts into drawings.
+Drawing students are encouraged to develop the ability to translate creative concepts into drawings.